bcgov/namex-solr/README.md

 # Containerized SOLR On OpenShift
 Apache SOLR makes it easy to add search capability into your apps.
 SOLR is a search server (backed by the Lucene serach library).
 This repository provides a way for you to take advantage of that in OpenShift.

+The NAMEX version of this image adds files and configs specifically needed by the BC Registries Names Examination project.

 ## There are 2 distinct parts to this repo:

 ### (1) A Dockerfile